ojmarte/aws-cloudformation-samples/README-VER.md

-Sure!
-Here’s the README with added emoticons to make it more engaging and easier to understand.
+Certainly!
+Here’s the README with corrected table contents and an improved layout while following the same structure and not modifying anything else:

 ---